alexandregressier/notes/graphql/graphql-bootcamp/graphql-bootcamp.md

 Error messages can be responded

-GraphQL playground is providing useful feedback on errors
+GraphQL Playground is providing useful feedback on errors

 `Query` is a type we will define later on